jundalisay/spblist/content/en/social/supersociology/precrisis-years.md

 - a depression is a declining economy
 - a stagflation is a declining or non-growing economy with rising prices

 The Great Depression began as the "Roaring Twenties" which collapsed into a long recession.
-This had to be relieved by a World War as a reboot of the Western society-organism*.

-{{< box >}}
-### Update June 2024*

-By actually living in the time of the 2008 Financial Crisis and the 2022 Ukraine and Gaza Wars, we get first hand experience of the patterns and **feelings** of both crisis.
-This makes us realize that both are the effects of the Negative Force being unchecked, causing it to gather steam until it explodes.
-The butterfly effect is the tiny spark that bursts or unleashes the built up Negativity, creating a perfect storm or reboot.

-It is the Negative Force that causes the reboot since it is static, crude, and mindless.
-It started building up right after the end of WWII as the Cold War and international financial system where the latter burst in 2008 and the former is about to burst into WWIII.

-The solution is the Positive Force which manifests as moneyless systems, constitutional virtues, Republican Federalism (as opposed to both wild democracy and authoritarianism), a world language easier than English, Cartesian Physics, Spinoza's pantheism, etc.
-{{< /box >}}

 The ultimate cause of that depression was that the rich people from the 1920s wanted to be even richer.
 So they invented stock speculation (borrowing on margin) and imposed tariffs on imported goods.
 Likewise, Germany and Japan were already rich but wanted to be even richer.

 The problem is that Adam Smith said that societies have a natural level of productivity*.
 If you exceed this level, you will be getting nothing back.

-> *This leads to our concept of economic balance, an idea that does not exist in Neoclassical Economics
+{{< f f="*This leads to our concept of economic balance, an idea that does not exist in Neoclassical Economics" >}}

 This nothingness (no revenue to match the investment) manifests as a crash**.
-And that's exactly what happened inthe Great Crash of 1929.
+And that's exactly what happened in the Great Crash of 1929.

-{{< box >}}
-### Update Jan 2024
+{{< dc t="Update Jan 2024 (click to expand)" >}}
 This matches the crash of tech startups which were really just ideas, not matching what reality needed.
 This is the same principle behind the Dot Com bubble and bubbles in general.
 This is why Asian philosophies push for contentment and not materialism, and has allowed India and China to last for millennia, different from Western civilization that seems to end (i.e. Romans).
-{{< /box >}}
+{{< /dc >}}

 {{< q a="Adam-Smith" c="The Wealth Of Nations Book 5" >}}
 In businesses which can only be transacted with money, that money can always be found.
 If they do not find it, their failure is caused by their unnecessary and excessive enterprise, not of their poverty.
 It is not because they are poor that their payments are irregular and uncertain, but because they are too eager to become excessively rich.